See by:open filter

 Currently, Mitch serves as a member of the ABA’s Joint Committee on Employee Benefits (JCEB) and its Subcommittee on Continuing Legal Education, and he has served as the Chair of the Business Law Section’s Subcommittee on International Executive Compensation.
 Mr. Pahl has also taught about taxation of employee benefits as an Adjunct Professor at the Lubin School of Business of Pace University.

-John Palmer, a lawyer in Orrick's San Francisco office, focuses his practice on financing for school districts, community colleges, cites, counties, and charter schools.
+John Palmer, a partner in Orrick's San Francisco office, focuses his practice on financing for cities, counties, community college districts and school districts.

 His practice includes serving as bond and disclosure counsel on revenue and tax-supported bond transactions in a variety of financing structures, including fixed rate bonds, variable rate bonds, synthetic fixed rate bonds and conduit issues.